Quillraven/Fleks/ReadMe.md

   felt weird to me
 - The creator seems to not work on this project anymore or at least reacts super slowly to change requests, bugs or improvement ideas
-- Although for me it was never a problem, I heard from other people that the performance is sometimes bad especially with a lot of [entities](https://github.com/libgdx/ashley/wiki/How-to-use-Ashley#entities) that get their components updated each frame
+- Although for me, it was never a problem, I heard from other people that the performance is sometimes bad especially with a lot of [entities](https://github.com/libgdx/ashley/wiki/How-to-use-Ashley#entities) that get their components updated each frame